 The Lines On Nana’s Face by Simone Ciraolo is a pretty book, it’s cover called me from across a bookstore… but the story is just as sweet.
 A little girl is helping her Nana celebrate her birthday and is concerned about the creases and wrinkles on Nana’s face.
 Nana tells her they are memories and shares them with her granddaughter, which readers get to see illustrated in the following pages.
 I love this book it reminds me of sitting on my Nanny’s lap and asking about her jewelry before Sunday dinners.

 Grandma’s Latkes by Malka Drucker is a story about two important things many Grandmas do; pass on oral history and recipes.
 In this case, it’s a recipe for latkes and the story of Hanukah being told to a little girl named Molly by her grandmother as they cook the potato pancakes together.
-This is a lovely book, but it is too long for a shared reading in preschool, it would be a wonderful book to share in a smaller group while making latkes.
+This is a lovely book, but it is too long for shared reading in preschool, it would be a wonderful book to share in a smaller group while making latkes.

 A Day with Yayah by Nicola I. Campbell is a sweet book about children spending the day searching for edible plants with their grandmother, Yayah, and other elders.
 As they search and learn about the plants they find, they are also learning more about their Nlaka’pamux language.
-Many words are dispersed throughout the text, and there is a guide at the back of the book for proper pronunciation.
-The story is all about learning how to be respectful to the land, and pay attention to what they are gathering and what they don’t want to gather.
+Many words are dispersed throughout the text.
+There is a guide at the back of the book for proper pronunciation.
+The story is all about learning how to be respectful to the land.
+Paying attention to what they are gathering and what they don’t want to gather.

 Julian Is A Mermaid by Jessica Love is a world I want to live in where women and children and even chihuahuas can be mermaids if they please.
-In this story, a little boy who LOVES mermaids is on the metro with his Abuela and sees women dressed as mermaids.
-His imagination runs wild and he is enchanted!
+In this story, a little boy who LOVES mermaids rides the metro with his Abuela and sees women dressed as mermaids.
+His imagination runs wild!
 When he gets home, he transforms himself into a mermaid while his Abuela is busy.
-When his Abuela interrupts, she thinks he may be in trouble, heck we all believe he may be in trouble, but the end is far from it.
+When his Abuela interrupts, she thinks he may be in trouble.
+Heck, we all believe he may be in trouble, but the end is far from it.
 While this book doesn’t overtly address the LGBTQ community, Julian is going against gender stereotypes as he dresses like a mermaid.

 Last Stop On Market Street by Matt de la Pena is an award-winning book that deserves every award it gets.
 The story is simple.
 A little boy and his Nana take the bus after church to a shelter.
 There they help serve food to people living there.
-The inclusiveness comes in how Nana speaks to CJ her grandson about all the different people they encounter on their journey.
+The inclusiveness comes in how Nana speaks to CJ about all the different people they encounter on their journey.
 She models how to be part of a diverse community that not only accepts but celebrates everyone.

 A Piece of Home by Jeri Watts is all about an intergenerational family immigrating from Korea to West Virginia and the struggles that come with immigration.
 It particularly tells the story of how a grandmother goes from being a confident and respected teacher to staying at home and struggling with those changes.
 Throughout you can see the love through the struggles and the illustrations by Hyewon Yum make sure of that.
 In time though they all find their way, learn to communicate and find confidence again.